muquit/privategpt/README.md

 documents stay private.
 It has both web and command line interface that you can use to ask questions about your documents.

-The project is under heavy development, please try it out give us your feedback.
+The project is under heavy development, please try it out give and us your feedback.
 Thanks.

 # Introduction